DeepSeek MCP server

 Automatic Model Fallback

-If the primary model (deepseek-reasoner, R1) is unavailable, the server automatically falls back to deepseek-chat (v3).
+If the primary model (deepseek-reasoner) is unavailable, the server automatically falls back to the alternate model (deepseek-chat).

-• Switch models anytime with commands like "use deepseek-reasoner" or "use deepseek-chat"
+• You can manually switch models by including "use deepseek-reasoner" or "use deepseek-chat" in your prompt

 Multi-turn Conversation Support